 For complaints or appeals about community housing tenants see resolving problems with community housing.

 Appealing a decision

 Public and community housing tenants have the option to lodge a formal appeal.
 The first stage in an appeal is an internal review by the housing provider.
-If the matter cannot be resolved, the appeal may be directed to SACAT.
+If the matter can't be resolved, the appeal can be directed to SACAT.